 - Push and pull games.
 Choose a longer, plush toy that has room for your hand and your dog’s mouth.
 Move it around at their level and drag it across their paws.
 Encourage them to explore toys with their mouths by pushing and pulling them.

 - Tug of war.
 This is a stimulating and fun game for blind dogs.
 Just make sure that your hand is kept away from their mouth because they cannot see it and therefore cannot avoid it.
 Consider using hardy gloves in the beginning.

 - Short and slow walks.
 There is no reason for a blind dog to not enjoy a walk.
-They will appreciate the sounds, smells and tastes and feel of the wind on their fur.
+They will appreciate the sounds, smells, and tastes, and feel of the wind on their fur.
 Just keep the walks slow and short and repeat the same routes so they become familiar.
 Some owners find that a harness is better than a collar and leash.

 - Massage and touch.
 Lots of cuddles and petting are very comforting for blind dogs.
 It lets them know that you are still there for them.
 If they seem to panic when they don’t know where you are, you could try continually talking to them as you move around the house.